-George Brown becomes the only Canadian college to offer Institute of Hospitality accredited programs
+George Brown is the only Canadian college to offer Institute of Hospitality accredited programs

-George Brown College is creating international career opportunities for graduates of three hospitality management programs which recently earned accreditation by the prestigious England-based Institute of Hospitality.
+George Brown College is creating international career opportunities for graduates of all of our Hospitality & Tourism Management programs which recently earned accreditation by the prestigious England-based Institute of Hospitality.

 Accreditation by the Institute is a global standard of quality that for graduates is a door-opening calling card – recognized and sought after by hospitality employers around the world.